 • This will be the first Mothers Day without mom

 These were just a few of the stories I read.
 All of them made me sad while making me think about my own relationship with my mom.
 I am now married and have my own family.
 I work with my father in our family furniture store and live fairly close to her.

-Now the great thing about working for family is that I see my dad nearly everyday.
+Now the great thing about working for family is that I see my dad nearly every day.
 The problem is that it seems I stay pretty on top of the day-to-day family happenings including those of my mom.

 I love her dearly but don’t talk or visit as often as I should.
-I have often said the reason is because I don’t feel the need to find out what she is up to everyday since I’m usually brought up to speed through dad.
+I have often said the reason is that I don’t feel the need to find out what she is up to every day since I’m usually brought up to speed through dad.
 Other times I guess for whatever reason I just don’t make the time.
 The stories I shared above were not stories I could relate too but to me were all very sad and are full of regret and sadness.
 I have no reason other than my own failure to pick up the phone or go visit my mom who is only a mere 20 minutes away.
 Maybe that is what Mothers Day might be all about to get kids like me off our butts.

 Mothers Day is here so that I am reminded to remember and show appreciation for my mom Pam Belleville.
 So mom, even though I often fall short, way short of being the perfect son you always exceed being the perfect mom.
-Please take a moment to remember all of those kind of silly things that I did like come home with school drawings or make you breakfast on Mothers Day and while you reflect have a smile on me.
+Please take a moment to remember all of those kinds of silly things that I did like come home with school drawings or make you breakfast on Mothers Day and while you reflect have a smile on me.
 Can’t wait to spend Mothers Day with you and the rest of the family down at the farm on Sunday.